 The SCRA has a long history dating back to the Civil War and it protects servicemembers' from many legal and financial troubles that they could encounter while serving their nation both at home and overseas.

 The SCRA has several sections covering taxes, lawsuits, and outstanding debt.
 Credit card companies are only legally required to keep your interest rate below 6% on any outstanding debt you have with them BEFORE you enter military service.

 I had never heard of a credit card company waiving annual fees because of the SCRA so I had to investigate further.
 Plus I had recently become a cardholder (again) at AMEX and I would definitely remain a cardholder for much longer if I knew I wouldn't have to pay annual fees.

 After further research, I discovered that American Express waives annual membership fees for active duty military servicemembers.
-This includes the $550 per year AMEX Platinum card and all of the other cards in the AMEX portfolio.
-It even includes business cards, which is great for military business owners or freelancers.
+This includes the $695 per year AMEX Platinum card and all of the other personal credit and charge cards in the AMEX portfolio.

 AMEX decided that they are going to be a true class act and go beyond their legal requirements.
 For the duration of your active duty military service, they will waive the following fees:

 - Annual membership fees ($6000+ savings for my credit cards)

 - Returned Payment fees

 Here's the email I received from AMEX once my active duty status had been verified: